Set notification preferences

 - When you request access, Site Technical Contacts (STCs) and Administrators will receive a notification email.

-Use the notification preferences page in your profile to change your settings.
+Use the"Notification" tab in your preferences to change your settings.

 Receive notification when request is updated